Free Workshops

 Sunday

-Local clogger Cindy Barnes will teach some basic steps.
-Come prepared to dance!
+Learn some basic steps and be prepared to dance!
 No experience necessary.

 3:00 Pickin’ Porch Jam